Wednesday, February 24, 2021

 In his Personal Reminiscences of Abraham Lincoln (1928), Smith Stimmel – a member of the Union Light Guard that served as the President’s personal escort – related an incident on the grounds of the Old Soldiers’ Home [**] in the summer of 1864.

-According to Stimmel, the other men in his unit had a good laugh at Lincoln’s story, and they admired the way the President handled the brashness of their comrade.
-However, Stimmel went on, “you can rest assured that no other member of that Company ever ventured to carry any further complaints to the President about their service.”
+The other men in his unit had a good laugh at Lincoln’s story, Stimmel continued, and they admired the way the President handled the brashness of their comrade.
+However, Stimmel noted, “you can rest assured that no other member of that Company ever ventured to carry any further complaints to the President about their service.”

 Humble, kind, funny – and when he found it necessary – tough.
 Another of the many facets of our Sixteenth President.